From the new LATAM network for spina bifida and hydrocephalus: Genetic factors and social inclusion are fundamental worldwide!

-6-7 June 2014 // During last two days Buenos Aires was filled with discussions on key topics for the Spina Bifida and Hydrocephalus (SBH) global community.
+6-7 June 2014 // During the last two days Buenos Aires was filled with discussions on key topics for the Spina Bifida and Hydrocephalus (SBH) global community.
 Genetic factors of SBH, social inclusion, and the right to health were at the top of the agenda.
-Around 400 participants attended IF’s 25th International Spina Bifida & Hydrocephalus Congress: "GENErating Changes” and more than 200 people followed online.
+Around 400 participants attended IF’s 25th International Spina Bifida & Hydrocephalus Congress: “GENErating Changes” and more than 200 people followed online.
 IF’s global network has been enlarged by welcoming six new organisations.

 Approximately 300.000 people worldwide are born with Neural Tube Defects (NTDs) like Spina Bifida.
 Being one of the preventable health conditions, it still affects approximately 1 in every 1000 pregnancies a year.
 Bearing in mind the importance of folic acid in NTD prevention as well as advancements in foetal surgery, neurosurgery, urology, and neuro-orthopaedics, IF’s congress aimed at refocusing on genetic factors as well as outlining and analysing factors that facilitate or hinder the full social inclusion of young persons and adults with SBH.

 Invited experts analysed several issues ranging from scientific breakthroughs to social inclusion, education, access to healthcare, adaptive sports, and labour market insertion.

 “The IF Annual Conference arranged by APEBI in Argentina has had something for everyone: a wonderful opening ceremony with young representatives carrying flags, a police band and a tango concert.
 The session on the medical aspects of SBH have been very interesting, giving the recent updates on the situation regarding foetal surgery around the world.